MarharytaFilipovych/OINK/README.md

 **Can I disable optimizations?**
 *Answer*: No, optimizations are always enabled and are an integral part of the compilation process.

+**Can I use special characters (like °, €, etc.) in strings?**
+*Answer*: It's recommended to avoid non-ASCII special characters in string literals as they may cause compilation issues.
+Use ASCII equivalents or describe them in words instead (e.g., "degrees C" instead of "°C").

+**How many expressions can I interpolate in one string?**
+*Answer*: You can interpolate as many expressions as you need!
+Each expression is wrapped in `🍗` markers and evaluated independently.

+**Can I interpolate structure values?**
+*Answer*: No, string interpolation only supports primitive types (i16, i32, i64) and boolean values.
+For structures, access their fields first and then interpolate those values.

 ---

 ## 🐷 Quick Reference

 - Use `🥓` for string literals - bacon delimiters!
+- Use `🍗` for string interpolation - embed expressions in strings!
+- Use `🥩` for lambda expressions - meaty functions!
 - Every program must return something!
 - No variable shadowing allowed!
 - Use `hru` for AND and `bruh` for OR